Sonoco to buy protective packaging firm for $550 million

 DeKalb, Illinois-based Tegrant, the maker of Protexic and ThermoSafe brands, serves the consumer electronics, automotive, pharmaceuticals and food industries.

-The company operates more than 30 manufacturing, design and testing facilities in the United States, Mexico and Ireland and employs more than 2,000 employees.
-It is expected to generate sales of about $440 million in 2011.
+It operates more than 30 manufacturing, design and testing facilities in the United States, Mexico and Ireland and employs more than 2,000 employees.

-New York-based MetalMark, formerly known as Morgan Stanley Capital Partners, invested in Tegrant in February 2007.
-It has put money into other packaging companies such as Silgan Holdings (SLGN.O), which makes packages for consumer goods, and Jefferson Smurfit Corp, which is now part of Rock-Tenn Co RKT.N.
+New York-based MetalMark, established by the principals of Morgan Stanley Capital Partners, invested in Tegrant in February 2007.
+It also has put money into Silgan Holdings (SLGN.O), which makes packages for consumer goods.

 "Sonoco's combined protective packaging businesses will represent approximately 11 percent of Sonoco's projected 2012 sales and further enhance our ability to grow in both consumer and industrial markets globally," CEO Harris DeLoach said in a statement.